louriccia/blender-swe1r/README.md

 When importing a track, it should come with a spline object.
 This spline is from `out_splineblock.bin` and is the entity that the game uses to define the player's lap progression, start and finish line, spawn/respawn points, map display, guide arrow behavior, Zero-G mode (ZOn), and AI pathing.
 * The spline should only exist as a single spline object in Blender, in which there can be multiple paths.
 * The "main spline" is the path where the start/finish line and player spawns (point 0).
 All other paths are considered alternate paths that branch from and rejoin the main spline.
+* If the spline is not above any collidable and spawnable mesh (does not have the NRsp flag), the game will crash because there is nowhere for the player to spawn.

 #### Cyclic Tracks
 All tracks in the game are cyclic by default, meaning their last point connects back to their first point to create a loop.